gjbae1212/cloud-instance-dns/README.md

 ```

 ## Explanation
-If You would be setup to **cloud-instance-dns**, Be several attention.
+If you would be setup to **cloud-instance-dns**, Be several attention.

 ### AWS
 - aws.enable field of config.yaml must enabled be true.